Problem of two emperors: Byzantine–Bulgarian dispute

 The dispute between the Byzantine Empire and the Holy Roman Empire was mostly confined to the realm of diplomacy, never fully exploding into open war.
 This was probably mainly due to the great geographical distance separating the two empires; a large-scale campaign would have been infeasible to undertake for either emperor.
 Events in Germany, France and the west in general were of little compelling interest to the Byzantines as they firmly believed that the western provinces would eventually be reconquered.
 Of more compelling interest were political developments in their near vicinity and in 913, the Knyaz (prince or king) of Bulgaria, Simeon I, arrived at the walls of Constantinople with an army.
 Simeon I's demands were not only that Bulgaria would be recognized as independent from the Byzantine Empire, but that it was to be designated as a new universal empire, absorbing and replacing the universal empire of Constantinople.
 Because of the threat represented, the Patriarch of Constantinople, Nicholas Mystikos, granted an imperial crown to Simeon.
-Simeon was designated as the Ceasar of the Bulgarians, not of the Romans and as such, the diplomatic gesture had been somewhat dishonest.
+Simeon was designated as the Caesar of the Bulgarians, not of the Romans and as such, the diplomatic gesture had been somewhat dishonest.
 Caesar had been replaced by Basileus and later other titles and devalued in Byzantium over the years as it was granted to different people like Tervel of Bulgaria who helped Emperor Justinian II in 695–715.
 In 919, Archbishop Leontius of Bulgaria was unilaterally elevated to "patriarch".
 It was widely seen that the status of the church had to be "equal" of that of the state.

-The Byzantines soon discovered that Simeon was in fact titling himself as not only the Ceasar of the Bulgarians, but as the Basileus of the Bulgarians and the Romans.
+The Byzantines soon discovered that Simeon was in fact titling himself as not only the Caesar of the Bulgarians, but as the Basileus of the Bulgarians and the Romans.
 The problem was solved when Simeon died in 927 and his son and successor, Peter I, simply adopted Emperor of the Bulgarians as a show of submission to the universal empire of Constantinople.
 Byzantine emperor Romanos I Lekapenos recognized the Bulgarian patriarchate soon after thus the Bulgarian Church became the sixth patriarchate joining the older five.
 By 1018, Bulgaria was conquered by the Byzantines and the tsardom was restored over a century later in 1186.
 The dispute, deriving from Simeon's claim, would on occasion be revived by strong Bulgarian monarchs who once more adopted the title of Emperor of the Bulgarians and the Romans, such as Kaloyan (1196–1207) and Ivan Asen II (1218–1241).